GfSE/SAF-Specification/stakeholders.md

 ![System Architecture Framework](diagrams/Banner_SAF.png)
 # SAF User Documentation : Stakeholders
 ![SAF_Stakeholder_Definition](diagrams/SAF_stakeholder_definition.svg)
-This section provides a list of the Stakeholder roles considered for the elicitation of concerns for SAF viewpoints.
-For each, the section lists the concerns that the Stakeholder has that can be addressed by the information in this SAF framework.
+This section provides a list of the Architecture Framework Stakeholders considered for the elicitation of concerns for SAF viewpoints.
+For each Stakeholder the concerns are listed, reflecting the stakeholders identified information need.

 Each Stakeholder of a system - customer, user, project manager, coder, analyst, tester, and so on - is concerned with different characteristics of the system that are affected by its architecture.